Reservable Backpack Camping

 Wisconsin State Park System

 Designated backpack campsites are available by reservation at the following properties.
 These campsites may be several hundred yards to a few miles away from the nearest parking area and campers need to carry all gear in and out.
 Campsites typically feature a fire ring, seating, and a primitive privy or wilderness latrine, which may be shared with other campsites.
+There are also a limited number of opportunities for very primitive, remote camping on DNR lands.

 Reserve a campsite online or by calling 1-888-947-2757.